laktek/punch-sftp-publisher/README.md

 # SFTP Publisher for Punch

-Publish your site to any host that provides SFTP access.
+Publish your [Punch](http://laktek.github.com/punch) based sites to any host that provides SFTP access.

 ### How to Use